 In the last decade and a half, there has been one voluntary recall of NDT.
 So, NDT has actually had a better track record of helping patients over a longer period of time than Synthroid.

 - Synthroid – standardized to within 5% of prescribed recommended dosage.

 - NDT – there are brands which are standardized to less than 2% variability.

-In Conclusion: NDT brands like WP Thyroid, Westhroid and Nature Throid all have better standards than Synthroid alternatives.
+Bottom Line: NDT brands like WP Thyroid, Westhroid and Nature Throid all have better standards than Synthroid alternatives.
 While they might not be standardized the same way, that’s a good thing, because they are standardized amongst themselves even better.

 This is one that I hear all of the time.
 When it comes to prescribing medications, there are some terms that we hear a lot in the medical community.
 In order to help your understanding, here they are:

 - BID – twice daily

 Many say that you must take thyroid BID or longer, or more frequently, to have it work properly.
 The logic behind this idea comes down to T3 absorption in our bodies.
 So T3, which is found in natural thyroid, is absorbed and peaks in a 4 – 8-hour window after you take it.

 Doctors have looked at that and suggested that you need to take it a couple times a day.
 Or else that T3 absorption will drop off after that time period.
 This is where the problem starts.

 Key Insight: We need to understand the key difference between “absorption” and “metabolism” – how quickly it comes in, and how quickly it goes out.
 How frequently you take a medication should not be based on the former, it should be based on how long it takes to actually leave your body.